Whiteeagl/Minilibx_utils/LINE_UTILS/README.md

 3. Enjoy,  ig.

 # Notes
 ### Why a structure ?
-Why not just pass coordinates of points as is ?
+Why not just pass the coordinates of points as is ?

  - Well, because of the norme at 42, we cannot 'send' more than 4 parameters in a function.
  ### Is it the most optimal implementation of this algorithm ?